Agentic Control Plane Blueprint

 Product strategy

 The open project should stay useful and forkable.
 That is the adoption engine.
-The commercial value sits above it:
+The vendor value sits above it:

 MCP examples